AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 that it's **easier to build** (or rebuild) with VEX IQ.
 For one, it seems to have some larger plates and beams which should make it easier to build larger robots.
-The IQ set has **thinner pieces** that require more bracing, but they also allow bending, which would expand the range of possibilities.
+The IQ set has **thinner pieces** that require more bracing, but they also allow bending, which would expand the range of possibilities, and the elasticity makes them less likely to fall apart when bumping into things or falling off obstacles.

 To a [certain degree](http://www.vexforum.com/index.php/9833-compatibility-of-vex-and-vex-iq/0), VEX IQ is also compatible with the VEX EDR, which